bedwellbacteria/Chimosaic/README.md

 ## Citation

-If you use Chimosaic, please cite the preprint:
+If you use Chimosaic, please cite the paper:

-> *Bedwell et al. Concurrent ecological and evolutionary processes contribute to mutualism breakdown between legumes and rhizobia. bioRxiv (2025). doi:10.64898/2025.12.02.691918*
+> *Bedwell et al. Concurrent ecological and evolutionary processes contribute to mutualism breakdown between legumes and rhizobia. bioRxiv (2025). doi: https://doi.org/10.1093/ismejo/wrag228

+And the DOI of Chimosaic: 10.5281/zenodo.22908009

 The specific version of this script used in the preprint is available via Zenodo: *10.5281/zenodo.17410935* This current version has been updated to be taxonomy free, and produces comparable results on the same data.

 ## License